White House Deputy Chief of Staff Leaves for Pro-Trump Group

-White House Deputy Chief of Staff Katie Walsh is departing the West Wing to join the pro-Trump outside group America First Policies, according to a senior Administration official.
+White House Deputy Chief of Staff Katie Walsh is departing the West Wing to join the pro-Trump outside group America First Policies, according to senior Administration officials.

 Walsh, a top aide of White House Chief of Staff Reince Priebus, served as one of the top gatekeepers for President Trump, controlling the White House schedule.